fatpixelstudio/NoodleSoup/README.md

 ## Why NoodleSoup?

 I know.
 It's a silly name.
 If you really need to know the reason why such a silly name for a front-end starter kit, here goes.
 The name of my one-man web studio is Fat Pixel.
 I figured the starter kit should be something dinner related.
 So because it's a 'starter', let's give it the name of an entree.
+And also because of [this](https://www.youtube.com/watch?v=tJuWdyq0ETA).
 So there's that: Noodle Soup.
 A silly name.

 ## Credits and thanks